-Ms. Alger is an "interested person" (as defined in the Investment Company Act) of the Fund because of her affiliations with Alger Management.
-No Trustee is a director of any public company except as indicated under "Principal Occupations".
+(2) Ms. Alger is an "interested person" (as defined in the Investment Company Act of 1940, as amended) of the Fund by virtue of her ownership control of Alger Associates, Inc. ("Alger Associates"), which controls Alger Management and its affiliates.